 - Have your blood work checked often for at least 6 weeks after a dose.
 Talk with your doctor.

 - This drug may cause very bad and sometimes deadly lung problems.
 People getting a large total dose for all treatments have a greater chance of lung problems.
-Call your doctor right away if you have trouble breathing.
-These lung problems can happen many years after getting this drug, mainly in people who got this drug when they were a child.
+These lung problems can happen years after getting this drug, especially in people who got this drug when they were a child.
+Talk with the doctor.

 - It is used to treat cancer.